IWykesGit/spacex-rag-tracker/README.md

 ## Challenges & Fixes

-This project hit several real-world hurdles common in AI/RAG apps.
+This project encountered several real-world AI engineering challenges..
 Here's what was encountered and how they were solved:

 - **Dependency conflicts (pydantic v1 vs v2, torch wheels)**
   Fixed by pinning compatible versions and slimming requirements.txt for Vercel.